liuqiyan67/Plant_virome/01_Virus_discovery/README.md

-# Directory 01: Virus Discovery and Preprocessing
+# 01_virus_discovery

-This directory contains the scripts and commands documenting the initial pipeline for discovering viral contigs from raw transcriptome data and performing their initial taxonomic annotation.
+this directory contains scripts documenting the initial pipeline for discovering viral contigs from raw transcriptome data and performing their initial taxonomic annotation.

-## Workflow Overview
+## workflow overview

-The overall process described in the main manuscript's Methods section can be broken down into the following conceptual stages.
-The key commands and parameters for the most complex stages are provided in the scripts within this directory.
+the overall process involves three main conceptual stages. the key commands and parameters for the most complex steps are provided in the scripts within this directory.

-##1.
-De Novo Assembly:##
-Raw SRA reads were assembled using Trinity.
-This is a standard procedure, and an example command is provided within 'pipeline_virus_identification.sh'.

-##2.
-Virus Identification and Filtering:##
-This multi-step process is documented in the script 'pipeline_virus_identification.sh'.
-It includes:
+1.  **de novo assembly**: raw sra reads were assembled using trinity.
+2.  **virus identification and filtering**: a multi-step process including:
-#   Removal of host and rRNA sequences.
+    *   removal of host and rrna sequences.
-#   Filtering of contigs by length (>1000 nt).
+    *   filtering of contigs by length (>1000 nt).
-#   An iterative BLASTp-based search to identify RdRP-containing contigs.
+    *   iterative blastp-based search to identify rdrp-containing contigs.
-#   Manual curation and contamination checks.
+    *   manual curation and contamination checks.
-#   Final re-assembly of fragmented contigs using CAP3.
+    *   final re-assembly of fragmented contigs using cap3.

-##3.
-Taxonomic Annotation via MCL Clustering:##
-All identified RdRp protein sequences (from this study and reference databases) were then subjected to a formal clustering analysis to assign broad taxonomic affiliations.
-The complete workflow for this is documented in the script '06_run_mcl_for_taxonomy.sh'.
+3.  **taxonomic annotation**: all identified rdrp protein sequences were subjected to a formal clustering analysis using mcl to assign broad taxonomic affiliations.

-## Script Details
+## script descriptions

+*   **`pipeline_virus_identification.sh`**:
-#   ##'pipeline_virus_identification.sh'##: This is a ##documentation script## that outlines the sequence of commands used for the initial virus discovery pipeline, from assembly to the final set of viral contigs.
-It is not intended for direct execution without modification.
+    this is a documentation script that outlines the sequence of commands used for the initial virus discovery pipeline, from assembly to the final set of viral contigs. it is intended as a methodological guide and is not for direct execution.

+*   **`run_mcl_for_taxonomy.sh`**:
-#   ##'run_mcl_for_taxonomy.sh'##: This script documents the specific workflow for performing the all-vs-all DIAMOND search and subsequent MCL clustering to assign taxonomic groups to the identified RdRp sequences.
+    documents the specific workflow for performing the all-vs-all diamond blastp search and subsequent mcl clustering to assign taxonomic groups to the identified rdrp sequences.